Particular/docs.particular.net/monitoring/metrics/performance-counters_installing_perfcounters_[1.1,).partial.md

 Scripts will be created in the directory format of `[CurrentProjectDebugDir]\NServiceBus.Metrics.PerformanceCounters\[ScriptVariant]`.

-For example, for a project named `ClassLibrary` build in Debug mode, the following directories will be created:
+For example: A project named `ClassLibrary` built in Debug mode will have the following directories created:

  * `ClassLibrary\bin\Debug\NServiceBus.Metrics.PerformanceCounters\CSharp`
  * `ClassLibrary\bin\Debug\NServiceBus.Metrics.PerformanceCounters\Powershell`